 The mean adult buck harvest has increased steadily since the management hunt program began.
 The current five-year mean adult buck harvest is 36%.
-A decade ago (2010) the five-year mean was 32%.
-The 2020 mean adult buck harvest is 35%, which is just below the 2019 mean adult buck harvest of 37%.
-In 2020, seven parks, or 41% of the properties, harvested more than 40% adult bucks (Figure 3).
-The current five-year mean for the percentage of parks exceeding a 40% adult buck harvest is 36%.
-This is much higher than the five-year mean from a decade ago (2010) of 18%.
+A decade ago (2012) the five-year mean was 34%, which was the approximate beginning of the increasing adult buck ratio trend.
+The 2022 mean adult buck harvest is 38%, which is greater than the 2021 mean adult buck harvest of 32%.
+In 2022, seven parks, or 39% of the properties, harvested more than 40% adult bucks (Figure 3).
+The current five-year mean for the percentage of parks exceeding a 40% adult buck harvest is 39%.
+This is greater than the five-year mean from a decade ago (2012) of 26%.

-Overall, 2020 showed consistency with the last few years in the adult buck percentage, but the long-term trend still points toward an increase in selective harvesting of adult bucks.
+Overall, 2022 showed a slight increase over the last few years in the adult buck percentage, which matches the long-term trend of an increase in selective harvesting of adult bucks.
 At a few properties, the adult buck harvest consistently exceeds 40% of the total harvest.
 Such parks may need to switch into a disincentive model for hunters to help ensure that over-selective hunting is not occurring.
 Examples include "earn-a-buck" and antler removal by park staff at check stations.
 One must first harvest an antlerless deer before harvesting an antlered deer within the "earn-a-buck" model.